edubf22/nba-games/README.md

 All that being said, it is suprisingly difficult to predict the outcome of NBA matches.
 Most models have similar performance at about 65-72%.
 Another interesting point is that the upset rate (a team with a better win-loss record losing to a team with a worse record) is of around 30%.
 Therefore, predicting the outcome of NBA matches still remains an interesting topics and many different approaches have been used to tackle this problem.

 # Dataset
 Game data can be divided into regular and advanced statistics.
 Examples of regular statistics are points per game (PPG), two-point shooting percentage (2P%) and three-point shooting percentage (3P%).
 For advanced statistics, often a combination of different statistics is done.
-For example, true shooting percentage (TS%) takes into account two-, three- and free throw shooting.
+For example, true shooting percentage (TS%) takes into account two-point, three-point and free throw shooting.
 The purpose of using advanced statistics is to capture nuances about a team that cannot be seen using regular statistics - for example, taking into account the pace or the number of possessions a team has in a game.

 For game outcome prediction, both regular and advanced team statistics were used.
 The data collected was from regular seasons games (playoffs not included) between the 2013 to 2021 seasons (over 10,000 matches).
 In a typical supervised machine learning problem, the outcome of the game was used as the label, and team statistics for both home and visitor team were used as features.